 - Refrain from storing patient data to be compliant with HIPAA

 Hitting The Target

-Our team is in the final stages of development for the mobile app, to be deployed in late 2020 to both the Google Play and iOS store.
+Our team is in the final stages of development for the mobile app, to be deployed in 2021 to both the Google Play and iOS store.
 Clinicians will answer questions about signs and symptoms and document patient injuries on a 3D interactive human model.
 The app references powerful research data, much of it pioneered by Dr. Pierce, and seeks to educate clinicians on how to better diagnose abusive situations.
 In the end, the app will be released, free of charge, and promoted globally as a new standard for best practices in recognizing potential child abuse.